chuckersjp/coreos-iso-maker/README.md

 You will need to use create individual ignition files and load them to your webserver.
 This project does NOT currently do that.

+# Acknowlegements
+Special thanks to Shanna Chan for trailblazing these issues (detail
+here: https://shanna-chan.blog/2019/07/26/openshift4-vsphere-static-ip/) and inspiring its creation.